kineticdata/peripherals-google-apps/bridge-adapters/kinetic-bridgehub-adapter-googledrive/README.md

 | Folders                   | Search for a folder |

 ## Fields
 Fields that will be returned with the record.
-If no fields are provided then all fields will be returned.
+If no fields are provided then no fields will be returned.

 ## Qualification (Query)
 ex: title contains 'joe'.
 Visit [Google Drive API v2](https://developers.google.com/drive/api/v2/search-files) for additional query options.